 We acknowledge this research focused on an outpatient setting during a global pandemic.
 The time period examined initially was limited to only a few months of 'normality', and even then, at the end of the 'post-COVID' period examined, New Zealand was entering into further lockdowns and restrictions.
 Given the learning curve principles that the longer one performs a task, the more learning that takes place (Grange & Mulla, 2015), the research findings could differ in a non-pandemic environment, as clinicians and health systems mature in their approach to utilising telehealth.
 Teething issues were evident in the beginning of the up scaling of telehealth, such as technology not readily being available at the beginning, and people having difficulties learning the technology.
-Similar to, other forms of technologies are embedded into the health system's processes and into society, the results of future studies may change.
+Similar to, other forms of technology such as the smart phone, there is always an unsettled period of learning, and once these technologies are embedded into the health system's processes and into society, the results of future studies may change.
 Charrier, Zarca, Durand-Zaleski, Calinaud, and ARS Ile de France telemedicine group (2015) mentions that telehealth requires organisation-wide change which takes time, and that immediately after the introduction of telehealth, there may have been a lack of acceptability amongst its users.
 Hence, we encourage future studies on this topic with longer study periods to further enlighten the conversation on the impact of innovations like telehealth on the service delivery of healthcare providers.